 At the end of my third week in the ICU on an incubator, I looked up to find Mr. BrownStickLegs hovering over me, his round red eyes peering through the darkness.

 “What have you done to yourself, child?” his voice spoke inside my mind.
 I tried to answer, but I was too weak to respond.

 The room disappeared as darkness swirled around us.
 When the light returned, I was standing beside him in the middle of a vast salt flat desert.
 The ground was cracked and dry in a hexagonal pattern that stretched in all directions.

-“This is your soul now, there is nothing left to drink.”
+“This is your soul, child.
+There is nothing left to drink.”

-I heard my beep of my heart rate monitor back in my hospital room speed up as fear entered my mind.
+I heard the beep of my heart rate monitor back in my hospital room speed up as fear captured my mind.